rlf5497/olympic-data-warehouse/datasets/source_olympics/README.md

 ## Data Origin
-This dataset is sourced from the public Olympics data repository by Keith Galli.
+This dataset is sourced from the public Olympics data repository by **Keith Galli**.
 The original repository contains multiple folders with pre-labeled data, including folders named `athletes` and `clean-data`.